Bg

 IN THIS ARTICLE:

 Reverse cycling is when babies beyond the newborn period (usually 4 - 6 months old, but sometimes older babies, too) suddenly begin waking up hungry more frequently overnight.
 Babies stuck in a reverse cycling pattern typically eat less during the day.
 This results in a cycle of eating more at night to make up for the missed daytime feedings.
-The night wakings are usually unrelated to sleep associations and can occur in babies that have done some sleep training and used to sleep through the night.
+The night wakings are usually unrelated to sleep associations and can occur in babies that have done some and used to sleep through the night.

 • Your baby is too distracted to take full feeds during the day.